The terms we'll use to describe your website

 It is a legal requirement for Artlogic Media to hold the contact details for the senior (or people) responsible for data protection in your organisation.

 The page which is dedicated to displaying the information of a single record is its 'detail page'.
+You can see an example by clicking here.

 A device-specific licence which allows you to access your Private Views app account.